anishhdiwan/wix_mathjax_tutorial/README.md

+# ⚠️ **Archived Repository**

+This solution is outdated as of Jan 2025.
+This repository is no longer maintained and has been archived.

-# Add Math Equations To Wix
+## Add Math Equations To Wix

 This repository provides a quick guide to adding [MathJax](https://www.mathjax.org/) support to Wix to enable both inline and regular equations without having an explicit iframe'd textbox.
 Most of this tutorial solidifies the instructions from [Zack Whitlock's blogpost](https://www.zackwhitlock.com/post/getting-mathjax-to-work-with-wix).